Bond ETF Meaning

-- The change in interest rates affects the price of the ETF and hence it becomes difficult to mitigate interest rate risk.
+- The change in interest rates affects the price of the ETF, and hence it becomes challenging to mitigate interest rate risk.

 - Investing in a Bond Exchange Traded Funds requires sound knowledge about how bonds function since the investor needs to understand whether investing directly in a bond is a better option than investing in a Bond ETF.

-- Since it carries a low risk the returns are minimized when compared to the potential returns that can be earned by investing in stocks.
+- Since it carries a low risk, the returns are minimized compared to the potential returns that can be earned by investing in stocks.